webix-hub/docs/data/api/refs/ui.excelbar.md

 - api/link/ui.excelbar_data_config.md - JavaScript array containing data for the component
 - api/link/ui.excelbar_datafeed_config.md - the URL that the component will use to reload data during binding
 - api/link/ui.excelbar_datatype_config.md - the type of loaded data
-- api/link/ui.excelbar_disabled_config.md - indicates whether an item is enabled or not
+- api/link/ui.excelbar_disabled_config.md - indicates whether an item is enabled
 - api/link/ui.excelbar_elements_config.md - collection of subviews
 - api/link/ui.excelbar_elementsconfig_config.md - settings, which will be applied to all nested inputs
 - api/link/ui.excelbar_gravity_config.md - sets the view gravity (1 by default)